 Welcome to JCPS!

-Take a moment to review the multitude of options we have available and determine how they best align with your child’s learning style and interests.
+Please take the time to review the multitude of offerings we have available, and determine how they align with the learning style and interests of your child.

 Contents